 - 2 - 3 bell peppers of various colors

 - 1 large yellow onion

-- 2 tbsp taco seasoning
+- 2 tablespoon taco seasoning

-- 3 tbsp vegetable oil divided
+- 3 tablespoon vegetable oil divided

-- 1 tbsp butter
+- 1 tablespoon butter

-Slice the peppers and onions into strips.
+- Slice the peppers and onions into strips and set aside.